STEINEL Stories - We introduce ourselves.

 Felix Kälin, THT team leader (assembly & test)

 With STEINEL Solutions as my employer, I very successfully completed my training as an electrician EFZ as the second-best in the canton.
 During the four years of my training, I was able to participate in many exciting and varied projects, helping to shape them or carrying them out myself.
 Immediately after completing my apprenticeship, I had the opportunity to change jobs within the company.
 From then on, I received continuous support in the production department, enabling me to acquire a great deal of new knowledge extremely quickly.
 This knowledge and my commitment have helped me to be promoted within the department.
-STEINEL is supporting me in my current further training to become a certified process technician HF.
+While working, I attended a further training course to become a certified process engineer HF, with the support of STEINEL.
+I successfully completed this training in the summer of 2025..
 Today, as deputy head of the THT production department, I can say that I value STEINEL very much as an employer.

 • Portrait of Feride Ademi